Q) I am a CENG major. What classes should I register for during the First Pass? Are CENG majors guaranteed a spot in CENG classes?

 Q) How do I find out if my major department has received my transcripts?

-Q) How will I know what courses have transferred to UCSD?
+Q) How will I know what courses have transferred to UC San Diego?

-Q) I took a course at my college/university that is similar to a course at UCSD but it’s not articulated on my Academic History.
+Q) I took a course at my college/university that is similar to a course at UC San Diego but it’s not articulated on my Academic History.
 What do I do?

-A) Some engineering courses from a community college/university do not transfer.
-You must come to Department of NanoEngineering Student Affairs Office or email an undergraduate advisor a completed Student Petition form requesting to have the course count as the equivalent CENG course.
-You must provide documentation from the community college/university course in the form of a full syllabus (not just the course catalog description), homework or graded exams, and a textbook (suggested).
-Your completed petition will be reviewed by a CENG faculty member for equivalence.
-If it is determined to be equivalent, you will be notified via the Virtual Advising Center and your Degree Audit will be updated to reflect equivalency.
-However, you may still encounter registration problems as the computer registration system may not recognize the articulation, even after your Degree Audit has been updated.
-If your equivalent course is a pre-requisite, please contact Renee or Cyril via the Virtual Advising Center or come to the Department of NanoEngineering Student Affairs Office during advising hours to be cleared in the registration system a few days BEFORE your registration time.
-DON’T WAIT UNTIL YOUR REGISTRATION DATE AS YOU MAY END UP ON A WAITLIST!
+A) Not all engineering courses from a community college/university will transfer.
+You must submit a completed Student Petition form requesting to have the course reviewed for NANO/CENG course equivalency.
+You must provide documentation from the community college/university course in the form of a full syllabus, course catalog description, and optional documents such as homework or graded exams.
+Your petition will be reviewed by a NANO/CENG faculty member and Undergraduate Academic Chair for equivalency.
+If your petition is approved, your degree audit will be updated.
+If your equivalent course is a pre-requisite and you still encounter an issue with registration, please contact a major advisor via the Virtual Advising Center or come to the Department of NanoEngineering Student Affairs Office during advising hours as soon as possible.
+Any delay may cause you to end up on a waitlist.

 Q) My transfer academic history is incorrect on my Triton Link.
 Who should I speak to about correcting my academic information?

 A) Sometimes, transferable course numbers are listed incorrectly in the Academic History section in Triton Link.
-The Department of NanoEngineering Major Advisors (Renee and Cyril) can ONLY fix CENG transferable courses when you let us know that a course is listed incorrectly.
+The Department of NanoEngineering Major Advisors can only fix NANO/CENG transferable courses when you let us know that a course is listed incorrectly.
 For math and science course corrections, please see that specific department. (i.e. for a Math course see the Math department).
-An error like this will keep you from enrolling into other CENG courses.
+An error like this will keep you from enrolling into other NANO/CENG courses.

 Q) Triton Link won’t let me enroll in a class.
 It says I don’t meet the prerequisites but I took it.
 What do I do?

-A) Contact Renee or Cyril through the Virtual Advising Center or come to the Department of NanoEngineering, Student Affairs office during advising hours if you’re trying to enroll in a CENG course and, in most cases, we can rectify the situation.
+A) Contact a major advisor through the Virtual Advising Center or come to the Department of NanoEngineering, Student Affairs office during advising hours if you’re trying to enroll in a NANO/CENG course and, in most cases, we can rectify the situation.

 Q) When can I enroll in classes?
 How do I enroll in my classes?

-A) Your enrollment time and date will be posted on your UCSD student portal.
-If you need help finding you registration time or need help with enrollment, please review the WebReg tutorial at: http://registrar.ucsd.edu/studentlink/WebRegTriton.pdf
+A) Your enrollment time and date will be posted on your UC San Diego student portal.
+If you need help finding your registration time or need help with enrollment, please review the WebReg tutorial.

 Q) Do I have to take all courses for letter grades?